 As one of the leaders in streaming music, Spotify has developed a loyal following.
-In 2018, the Swedish company grew revenue by nearly 29 percent year-over-year, and in the latest quarter monthly active users soared 26 percent.
+In the first quarter of 2022, the Swedish company grew revenue by 24 percent year-over-year, while monthly active users increased 19 percent to 422 million.

 1. Analyze Spotify and its financials